 \begin{lem} Let $X$ be a realizable scheme.
 Then the category $\mr{Con}(X/K)$ is noetherian. \end{lem} \begin{proof} Since $\mr{Hol}(X/K)$ is essentially small by Lemma \ref{smallnoeth}, so is $D^{\mr{b}}(\mr{Hol}(X))$.
 Since $\mr{Con}(X)$ is a full subcategory, it is also essentially small.

 Let us show that the category is noetherian.
-It suffices to show it over each irreducible component of $X$, so we may assume $X$ to be irreducible.
-Assume $X$ is smooth, and let $\ms{M}$ be a smooth module on $X$.
-We claim that any submodule $\ms{N}$ of $\ms{M}$, there exists an open dense subscheme $U$ such that $\ms{N}$ is non-zero smooth on $U$.
+It suffices to show the claim for each irreducible component of $X$, so we may assume $X$ to be irreducible.
+Assume $X$ is smooth, and let $\ms{M}$ be a smooth constructible module on $X$.
+We claim that any submodule $\ms{N}$ of $\ms{M}$, there exists an open dense subscheme $U$ such that $\ms{N}$ is a non-zero smooth constructible module on $U$.
 Assume contrary.
-Then there exists a nowhere dense closed subset $i\colon Z\hookrightarrow X$ such that we have non-zero homomorphism $i_+(\ms{N})\rightarrow\ms{M}$.
-Shrinking $X$ if necessary, we may assume that both $X$ and $Z$ are smooth and $\ms{N}$ is smooth on $Z$.
-Taking the adjoint, we get a non-zero homomorphism $\ms{N}\rightarrow i^!\ms{M}$.
+Then there exists a nowhere dense closed subset $i\colon Z\hookrightarrow X$ such that we have non-zero homomorphism $i_+i^+(\ms{N})\rightarrow\ms{M}$.
+Shrinking $X$ if necessary, we may assume that both $X$ and $Z$ are smooth and $i^+\ms{N}$ is smooth on $Z$.
+Taking the adjoint, we get a non-zero homomorphism $i^+\ms{N}\rightarrow i^!\ms{M}$.
 By \cite[5.6]{A}, we have $i^!\ms{M}\cong i^+\ms{M}(-d)[-2d]$ where $d$ is the codimension of $Z$ in $X$, which is impossible.